The 5-Second Filter: How to Stop Losing Leads Before They Even Scroll

 You worked hard to get them there.

-You spent weeks on SEO.
-You perfected your LinkedIn ads.
-You finally got a high-quality B2B prospect to click your link.
+Weeks on SEO.
+A perfected LinkedIn ad.
+You finally got a serious B2B prospect to click your link.

-In the B2B world, you aren’t just competing with other software.
-You are competing with your prospect’s busy schedule.
-If they can’t figure out what you do instantly, they won’t stick around to find out.
+In B2B you’re not just competing with other software.
+You’re competing with your prospect’s calendar.
+If they can’t tell what you do at a glance, they don’t stick around.

 The biggest conversion killer isn’t a bad color scheme.
 It’s confusion.